 Time is of the essence in filing an insurance claim when multiple people have been injured in an accident.
 Policies carry a maximum limit on the number of claims that can be filed per accident, which gives an advantage to the first to file over a person who filed third or further down the line.
 To avoid losing any opportunities for recovery, our team works efficiently to file your claims as quickly as possible and pursue your damages from every available resource.

-Consult With a Fort Myers Car Accident Lawyer About Your Multi-Vehicle Crash Claim
+Consult With a Fort Myers Lawyer About Your Multi-Vehicle Crash Claim

 Spivey Law Firm, Personal Injury Attorneys, P.A. handles claims regarding complicated multi-vehicle accidents in Fort Myers and Cape Coral, all of Lee County, Charlotte County and Collier County, as well as Bonita Springs, Estero, Naples, Port Charlotte and Punta Gorda.
-Contact us today to schedule your free consultation with our Fort Myers car accident lawyer.
+Contact us today to schedule your free consultation.